 I’ve thought that I wrote reasonably well – not amazing, but well enough – and I’ve also always loved to travel.
 My family would always make the effort to go on at least one trip per year; this is what sparked my love of travel.

 So in combining two of my favourite things, I came to learn that travel journalism is a ‘real life’ career, not just a fictional job.
 People get paid to travel and write!
-Furthermore, I found that I could study travel journalism and achieve a diploma in it.
+Furthermore, I found that I could study travel journalism.
 This got me extremely excited and immediately signed up for the Morris Journalism Academy’s Ultimate Travel Journalism course.

 The course took me a year.
 It was part-time and online so it made it super easy to juggle full-time work, travel, study and all of life’s other commitments.
 I had the flexibility to study whenever/wherever it suited me!
 I aimed to do one tutorial a month, so it was easy to complete the course within the time frame I had set for myself.